We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ketoacidosis constitutes a medical emergency, so if anyone suspects this condition, they should call the emergency services immediately.

-Other than diabetes, the most common causes of ketoacidosis are starvation and drinking a lot of alcohol.
+Other than diabetes, the most common causes of ketoacidosis are starvation and chronic, excessive alcohol use.

 Eating a lot of protein

-During pregnancy, urine may change for a few reasons, including:
+During pregnancy, the smell of urine may change for a few reasons, including:

-- Altered sense of smell.
-Because a person’s sense of smell changes slightly during pregnancy, everyday scents may smell different than usual.
+- Altered sense of smell: As a person’s sense of smell changes slightly during pregnancy, everyday scents may smell different than usual.

-- Gestational diabetes.
-According to Diabetes.co.uk, around 1 in 20 pregnant women develop a form of temporary diabetes known as gestational diabetes.
-Ketoacidosis is a serious but rare complication in women with gestational diabetes.
+1 in 13pregnant people over the age of 20 years develop a form of temporary diabetes known as gestational diabetes.
+Ketoacidosis is a serious but rare complication in those with gestational diabetes.

-When someone is dehydrated, they excrete less water in the urine, meaning their urine is more concentrated, darker in color, and smells much stronger than usual.
-If the waste products in urine have a popcorn smell, the urine may also smell like popcorn since it is more concentrated.
+When someone is dehydrated, the body excretes less water in the urine.
+As a result, the urine is more concentrated, darker, and stronger smelling than usual.
+If the waste products in urine have a popcorn smell, the urine may also smell like popcorn once it is more concentrated.